 The Breast Augmentation Procedure

 During surgery, there are several different incisions that can be used to achieve the desired outcome.
-Your surgeon will discuss this with you during your consultation and will use tech-niques such as placing the incisions in natural folds and creases, in order to minimise visible scarring.
+Your surgeon will discuss this with you during your consultation and may be able to use techniques such as placing the incisions in natural folds and creases, in order to conceal visible scarring.

 This procedure is performed under general anaesthesia in an accredited hospital facility by a qualified Specialist Plastic Surgeon.

 Following your surgery, follow up appointments are required at regular intervals to check on your progress and later on, the health of your implants.
 The final results of your surgery are evident after about three months.